neerunaveenjakhar/OMDB-API/README.md

 # OMDB-API
-Establishing connection between OMDB API and python
+Establishing connection to OMDB API using R